pawl1n/imoyo/README.md

 cargo run -- -cs
 ```

-This will crop all white or transparent background and make suare image.
+This will crop all white or transparent background and make suare image

 ## Arguments: